ISPP Support for Scholars Under Threat

 Academic Freedom Under Threat in Turkey

 Over the past three years, there has been an ongoing threat to Academic Freedom in Turkey, as the government has forced the dismissal of thousands of scholars at all levels of their careers in retaliation for perceived challenges to the ruling party and president.
 In particular, more than one thousand academicians signed a January 2016 Peace Petition, calling for an end to war in the Kurdish region, and a negotiated settlement.
 Following an attempted coup in July 2016, the government has aggressively moved to charge many of the signatories with crimes, and has been holding trials for more than a year.
+In July 2019, the Constitutional Court ruled that the freedom of expression of convicted academics has been violated.
+In accordance to this ruling, public prosecutors started to give decisions of acquittals.
+So far, the number of academics who have been acquitted is 324, including members of ISPP.
+However, none of the dismissed academics have returned to university nor have they gotten their passports and other rights back.

 Free one-year ISPP membership for dismissed/displaced colleagues in Turkey